jossefaz/python_test_automation/_2_asserting_exceptions/README.md

 if an assertion is a function that will raise an exception,

-and a test is considered as **"Fail"** on every exception that could occurs both on the **Act** and **Assertion** steps (please refere to the `basics` for those two terms)
+And a test is considered as **"Fail"** on every exception that could occurs both on the **Act** and **Assertion** steps (please refere to the `basics` for those two terms)

 then how can we test an exception that occurs explicitly in the **Act** ?

-For exemple if I want to try that an input is negative and I want to raise a ValueError if not :
+For example if I want to try that an input is negative and I want to raise a ValueError if not :

 ```python
 def enter_the_pub(age:int) -> None :